JP12025/scrabble/README.md

 For example, if we wanted to score the word “CODE”, we would note that the ‘C’ is worth 3 points, the ‘O’ is worth 1 point, the ‘D’ is worth 2 points, and the ‘E’ is worth 1 point.
 Summing these, we get that “CODE” is worth 7 points.

-In a file called `scrabble.py`, implement a program in python that determines the winner of a short Scrabble-like game.
+In a python script called `scrabble`, implement a program that determines the winner of a short Scrabble-like game.
 Your program should prompt for input twice: once for “Player 1” to input their word and once for “Player 2” to input their word.
 Then, depending on which player scores the most points, your program should either print “Player 1 wins!”, “Player 2 wins!”, or “Tie!” (in the event the two players score equal points).
+There is an infinite number of each letter.

-> [!TIP]
+> [!Note]
-> Your program should not be case-sensitive.
-You'll need `upper` or `lower` function from `str`
+> Your program should be executable.
+Do you remember what's needed?

 # When to Do it